Blueforcer/awtrix3/docs/icons.md

 You can also create your own icon and place it in the "ICONS" folder via the web interface file browser.
 The icon needs to be a GIF (.gif) or JPG (.jpg) with a resolution of 8x8.

+!> The Awtrix GIF renderer only supports 8bit gifs at the moment.
+Some few lametric icons are 4bit for any reason.
+You need to convert it.
+For example with this [online tool](https://onlinegiftools.com/add-gif-background)